xocite/plktio/src/posts/2019/11-November/2019-11-17-freshening-your-debian-install.md

 ```

 # Creating the new Debian partition
 This part was made easy thanks to Debian's really useful tools.
 More information available in their [Developer Documentation][https://www.debian.org/releases/stretch/amd64/apds03.html.en].
-Install debootstrap if you don't already have it.
+Install debootstrap if you don't already have it and walk through the following commands on the target machine.

 ```
 mkfs.ext4 /dev/mapper/volumegroup-newroot